Always wanted to have a container garden in your backyard? Don’t have any planter ideas to get you started?

 An Old Wheelbarrow With A New Life

 Container gardening without containers is possible when you have an old wheelbarrow.
-Give your rusty wheelbarrow a new life with this clever idea!
+I think that this is a great way to give your rusty wheelbarrow a new life!

 Place your wheelbarrow in an outdoor space that you chose.
-Fill it up with potting soil and plant colorful annuals and lush ornamental grasses in it.
+Fill it up with potting soil and plant colorful annuals and lush ornamental grasses in it, as can be seen in the container garden recipes above.
 Make the arrangement pretty.

 Thriving In A Bird Cage